 · The Guardian home pays for everyday expenses: food, dishes, collars, leashes, beds, crates, toys, grooming needs, vaccinations, worming’s, flea/tick preventatives, heartworm, etc. Basically, anything not related to breeding.

-· Patriot Labs pays for all genetic health testing, evaluation and certification of hips, elbows, heart, dentition, patella, and eyes.
+· Patriot Labs pays for all genetic health testing, evaluation and certification of hips, elbows, eyes, heart, thyroid, dentition, and patella.
 Progesterone level testing, brucellosis testing, semen evaluation and collection, artificial insemination (AI) if necessary, ultra sounds, pre-natal vitamins, c-sections, whelping equipment, litter expenses such as registration, food, supplements, vaccinations, worming, microchipping, veterinary examination, shipping expenses as necessary and anything else that arises while in our care.

 14) Who pays for the spay/neuter surgery?